potswa/cxx_function/README.md

 should probably be deprecated, because it looks like the allocator is getting dynamically copy/move-initialized.

 Since the allocator of `function_container` is fixed, it does not implement the `assign` or `allocate_assign` functions.

+### Propagation

+Container allocators are "sticky:" the allocator designated at initialization is used throughout the container's lifetime.

+Non-container `function` allocators are "stealthy:" the allocator is only used to manage the target object, and any copies of it.
+It cannot be observed by `get_allocator`.
+(It really does exist though, and an accessor could easily be implemented.)

+There exist allocator properties `propagate_on_container_move_assignment` and `propagate_on_container_copy_assignment`.
+These affect the semantics of assignment between containers, but do not enable a container to observe the allocator of a non-container.
+They reduce stickiness, but not stealthiness.

+POCMA and POCCA have a similar effect on `function_container` as on any other container such as `std::vector`.
+In particular, POCMA is sufficient for container move assignment to be `noexcept`.
+However, `is_always_equal` is also sufficient for that, and using these traits is a serious anti-pattern: Allocators are supposed to be orthogonal to containers. `is_always_equal` furthermore eliminates the requirement that the target be move-constructible, which POCMA does not do.
+It is the better alternative.
+(However, `is_always_equal` support is only getting added to libc++ and libstdc++ as I write this.)

 ### Usage